top of page

 • Then use the SnapHatch app (image recognition) to identify the hatch.

-The instructions then move to insects at or just under the surface:
+Next, let’s focus on insects at or just under the surface:

 • Stretch the seine around your landing net again.

-• Dip the seine just beneath the water’s surface to “collect drifting insects.”
+• Dip the seine just beneath the water’s surface to collect drifting insects.

 • Then use the SnapHatch app to match the hatch.

-For insects in flight above the water:
+For insects in flight above the water, follow these steps:

 • Stretch the seine across your landing net and fully submerge it so the mesh is wetted.